awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot_rotation.md

 1. In the **Invocation errors** section, choose **Jump to Logs**\.

    The CloudWatch console opens and displays the logs for your function\.

+## I can't predict when rotation will start<a name="tshoot-scheduling-rotation"></a>

+You can predict only the date of the next rotation, not the time\.

+Secrets Manager schedules the next rotation when the previous one is complete\.
+Secrets Manager schedules the date by adding the rotation interval \(number of days\) to the actual date of the last rotation\.
+The service chooses the hour within that 24\-hour date window randomly\.
+The minute is also chosen somewhat randomly, but weighted towards the top of the hour and influenced by a variety of factors that help distribute load\.

 ## I get "access denied" when trying to configure rotation for my secret<a name="tshoot-lambda-initialconfig-perms"></a>